-The Southern Zone is divided into three sub-zones: 1) from the NC/SC border to the Flagler County/Volusia County, FL, line; 2) between the Flagler/Volusia County, FL, and Volusia/Brevard County, FL, lines; and 3) between the Volusia/Brevard County, FL, and Miami-Dade/Monroe County, FL, lines.
+The Southern Zone is divided into three sub-zones: 1) from the NC/SC border to the Flagler County/Volusia County, Florida, line; 2) between the Flagler/Volusia county, Florida, and Volusia/Brevard county, Florida, lines; and 3) between the Volusia/Brevard county, Florida, and Miami-Dade/Monroe county, Florida, lines.
 Each of the three sub-zones has its own trip limit, depending upon the season.

 The sub-zone from the NC/SC border to the Flagler County/Volusia County, FL, line has a 3,500-lb year-round trip limit (Table 3.3.5).
 The other two sub-zones have trip limits, which vary from 50 fish to 75 fish, depending on the percentage of the quota reached by specific dates.
-Prior to Amendment 26, which was implemented on May 11, 2017, there were no commercial trip limits for king mackerel in federal waters between the Flagler/Volusia and Dade/Monroe lines from November 1 through March 31, and different trip limits in the sub-zone areas from April 1 through October31 (Table 3.3.6).
+Prior to Amendment 26, which was implemented on May 11, 2017, there were no commercial trip limits for king mackerel in federal waters between the Flagler/Volusia and Miami-Dade/Monroe lines from November 1 through March 31, and different trip limits in the sub-zone areas from April 1 through October31 (Table 3.3.6).

 Table 3.3.5.
-Trip limits in the Southern Zone since May 11, 2017.
+Trip limits in the Southern Zone from May 11, 2017 to September 11, 2019.

-Zone Sub-Zone March 1 - March 30 April 1 - End September October 1 - End February NC/SC border to Flagler/Volusia County line 3,500 lbs 3,500 lbs 3,500 lbs Southern: NC/SC border to Miami- Dade/Monroe Between Flagler/Volusia & Volusia/Brevard Lines 50 fish 75 fish until 75% or more of Season 1 quota reached, then 50 fish 50 fish except in February would be 75 fish if less than 70% of Season 2 quota is reached line Between Volusia/Brevard & Miami-Dade/Monroe Line 50 fish 75 fish until 75% or more of Season 1 quota reached, then 50 50 fish except in February would be 75 fish if less than 70% of Season 2 quota is reached
+Zone Sub-Zone March 1 - March 30 April 1 - End September October 1 - End February NC/SC border to Flagler/Volusia county line 3,500 lbs 3,500 lbs 3,500 lbs Southern: NC/SC border to Miami- Dade/Monroe Between Flagler/Volusia & Volusia/Brevard Lines 50 fish 75 fish until 75% or more of Season 1 quota reached, then 50 fish 50 fish except in February would be 75 fish if less than 70% of Season 2 quota is reached line Between Volusia/Brevard & Miami-Dade/Monroe Line 50 fish 75 fish until 75% or more of Season 1 quota reached, then 50 50 fish except in February would be 75 fish if less than 70% of Season 2 quota is reached

 Table 3.3.6.
-Trip limits in the Southern Zone from January 1, 2013 through May 10, 2017.
+Trip limits in the Southern Zone from January 1, 2014 through May 10, 2017.

-Zone Sub-Zone April 1 - October 31 November 1 - March 31 NC/SC border to Flagler/Volusia County line 3,500 lbs 3,500 lbs Southern: NC/SC border to Miami- Dade/Monroe Between Flagler/Volusia & Volusia/Brevard Lines 3,500 lbs No limit line Between Volusia/Brevard & Miami-Dade/Monroe Line 75 fish No limit
+Zone Sub-Zone April 1 - October 31 November 1 - March 31 NC/SC border to Flagler/Volusia county line 3,500 lbs 3,500 lbs Southern: NC/SC border to Miami- Dade/Monroe Between Flagler/Volusia & Volusia/Brevard county lines 3,500 lbs Part of the Florida East Coast Subzone line Between Volusia/Brevard & Miami-Dade/Monroe county lines 75 fish Part of the Florida East Coast Subzone